vovashkil/vovashkil.github.io/docs/aci/w7problemsolving.md

 * Implementing decisions and solutions is crucial as it turns strategies into reality, driving actual progress and determining the effectiveness of chosen courses of action

 ## Design Thinking And The Power Of AND
+### Pre-Assesment
+* **Empathize, define, ideate, prototype, and test** are the five phases of design thinking and these phases don't always occur linearly, most teams begin with the empathize phase and move linearly through each phase at least once.
+However, Some steps may be repeated if necessary.
+* **Design thinking** process integrates designing skills and mindset into a practical and creative method for solving problems and generating innovative ideas.
+* **Design thinking maintains a user-centered focus throughout the process**.
+Design thinking starts from a person or user-centered place and maintains focus on the user throughout the process.
+* **Achieving cost reductions**.
+The primary goal of most improvement initiatives is to achieve cost reductions.
+* **People, process, and technology**.
+People, process, and technology are the areas most often referenced in shared service process improvements.

+### Understanding design thinking
+#### Design thinking is a problem-solving approach that
+* emphasizes empathy
+* creativity
+* iterative processes to develop innovative solutions

+#### Design thinking involves
+* understanding and empathizing with the needs and perspectives of users
+* defining the problem
+* brainstorming a wide range of ideas
+* prototyping and testing those ideas
+* refining the solutions based on feedback

+### Principles of design thinking
+1. Empathize
+2. Define
+3. Ideate
+4. Prototype
+5. Test

+Design thinking is a recursive, five phase human-centric process.
+The phases do not have to occur linearly.
+Some steps may be repeated if necessary.

+The design thinking process focuses on humans and their expressed and latent needs and wants.

+Traditional business strategies focus on what a company produces and keeps customers separate.

+#### Empathize phase
+The design team
+* seeks to understand people's behaviors, needs, wants, and motivations
+* observes and interacts with people, asks questions, understands their point of view, experiences how they live, and clarifies what they truly desire

+#### Define phase
+* analyzes the data generated in the empathize phase
+* looks for patterns and connections that generate insights
+* all observations distilled from the empathize phase are filtered into a small number of promising problems to solve

+#### Ideate phase
+* brainstorm solutions to these problems including the people you serve and people from every area of your organization, from sales to HR to engineering to supply chain to design - you will hear the voice of these diverse functional roles and different cultures
+* the goal is to generate as many ideas as possible and having several perspectives helps
+* some ideas generated during the ideate phase will jump out as particularly viable and feasible

+##### Viable idea
+The business can profitably move forward and execute the idea.

+##### Feasable idea
+It is technically and technologically possible.

+#### Prototype phase
+* create prototypes of the high-value ideas

+A small subset of the ideas generated will be high-value, desirable, viable, and feasible, and become candidates for prototype development.

+#### Test phase
+* the people who actually use the product or service are allowed to interact with the prototypes
+* let the people play with and even try to break the prototypes
+* engage with these people, collect their feedback, observe them using the product or service
+* refine the prototypes and try again
+* look for links between the various prototypes
+* combining components into an entirely new prototype
+* further reduce the number of prototypes to a smaller set of viable ideas

+### Exploring the Power of AND
+#### Review conventional wisdom around trade-offs
+* any significant improvement in one area requires trade-offs and reductions in another
+* suggests that a trade-off is usually needed while implementing a change
+* trade-offs are to be expected, especially when difficult business challenges are addressed

+##### Total Quality Management (TQM) advocates
+* believed in the principle of quality being free of cost.
+To achieve improvements in quality, investments are needed.
+However, such investments are offset by the resulting savings that ultimately ensure quality is achieved free of cost.
+More often, it enables results that frequently exceed the investment made.
+* multiple objectives can be met simultaneously without the need for trade-offs
+* trade-offs are not required if the right expectations are set early in the project implementation process
+* trade-offs can be avoided if initiatives are pursued that utilize the power of AND

+#### Identify key principles and processes
+* Following the right principles and processes is critical to the successful implementation of initiatives that fulfill the power of AND.
+* It is important to set the right expectations at the beginning of any initiative.
+* Early efforts of organizations toward change were focused on the natural desire to continue to improve, later years' efforts were driven by the necessity to change.
+* The demanding business environment further added to the incentive for change.

+##### The three essential elements of successful change initiatives - ICE
+* Integrity
+* Customer Satisfaction
+* Efficiency

+Anything that compromises internal controls, honesty with customers and employees, or business integrity can have a negative impact on an organization's financial and operational health and therefore must not be tolerated.

+The successful implementation of technology initiatives demonstrates the power of And, proving that you need not trade-off one objective to achieve another.

+#### Utilize your power of And
+##### The project selection tool
+###### The goals of organization/criterias that are considered when utilizing ideas to captute the power of AND
+* annual savings
+* internal controls
+* customer satisfaction
+* employee satisfaction
+* cost of implementation
+* the total score

+###### Ratings
+* high
+* medium
+* low

+###### Ratings of the Cost of Implementation are set up  in reverse
+* low
+* medium
+* high

+It is more important to obtain a full buy-in and commitment from the team rather than rigidly following the numerical results.

+##### The primary areas of focus in the process of enabling an improvement initiative in an organization
+* people
+* process
+* technology

+Of the three areas of focus, improving process is the single biggest driver of better overall results without trade-offs.

+Although technological change is often viewed as a primary tool, it is not essential in every case.

+##### A key tool to unlock the power of And
+* Employee involvement

+### Knowledge Check
+* The **define phase** analyzes the data generated in the empathize phase and looks for patterns and connections that generate insights.
+* **The power of And** is considered as the most useful tool in making necessary changes in business without trade-offs.
+* **Use of rapid prototyping** in design thinking differentiates it from business thinking, as prototyping allows to generate initial feedbacks and reduce changes at development phase.
+* During the **empathize phase**, the design team focuses on understanding the people's behaviors, needs, wants, and motivations.
+* **Integrity, Customer Satisfaction, and Efficiency (ICE)** are the three essential elements of successful change initiatives.

+### Summary
+* Design thinking is a recursive, five-phase, human-centric process for creating and delivering innovative products and services.
+The five phases are empathize, define, ideate, prototype, and test.
+* Trade-offs can be avoided if initiatives are pursued that utilize the power of And.